ahmadsolehin/Djikstra-Algorithm-using-Javascript/README.md

 # Djikstra-Algorithm-using-Javascript

+- djikstra is known as to find the shortest path.
+- using javascript
+- easier to read rather than other language
-# code manipulated by ahmad solehin
+- code manipulated by ahmad solehin